 About the author

-Sarah Babb is Professor of Sociology at Boston College.
-She served on the Boston College IRB for three years starting in 2009-10.
+Sarah Babb is Professor of Sociology at Boston College, and author of many published works exploring the connections among organizations, professions, and the state.
+She served on the Boston College IRB for three years.

 "Beautifully done.
 Sarah Babb adroitly explains IRBs as but one expression of a general feature of distributed governance in the United States.
 Like it or not, this is what happens to ethics in complex systems."